Habitat Ins and Outs

 Keep it Thick

-With their innate fear of predators, New England cottontails generally don't go farther than about 16 feet from protective cover of thickets and brush.
+New England cottontails inhabit stands of thick shrubs and young trees interspersed with open areas of grasses and other low plants.
+With their innate fear of predators, New England cottontails rarely go farther than about 16 feet from protective cover of thickets and brush.

-Cottontails stick close to thick cover of shrubs and young forest./J. Oehler
+Cottontails stick close to thick shrubs and young forest in all seasons./D. Fecske

-Healthy young-forest habitat holds many kinds of plants.
+Healthy young forest habitat sustains many kinds of plants.
 Cottontails feed on bark, twigs, leaves, buds, shoots, flowers, and fruits, with food selection varying through the seasons.
-Evergreen trees and shrubs offer important shelter, especially in fall and winter.
+Evergreen trees and shrubs can provide important shelter, especially in fall and winter.

-Shrubs and vines that New England cottontails eat include raspberry, blackberry, blueberry, winterberry holly, willow, maleberry, dogwood, native rose species, chokeberry, sumac, hazelnut, bayberry, greenbrier, and many others.
-They feed on succulent greenery such as grasses, clovers, rushes, sedges, and other wild plants.
-In winter they turn to the bark, twigs, and buds of shrubs and young trees such as oaks, maples, aspen, birches, cherry, apple, and hawthorn.
+Shrubs and vines that New England cottontails shelter among or feed upon include raspberry, blackberry, blueberry, winterberry holly, willow, maleberry, dogwood, native rose species, non-native multiflora rose, sumac, hazelnut, bayberry, and greenbrier.
+They feed on succulent greenery such as grasses, clovers, rushes, and sedges.
+In winter they turn to the bark, twigs, and buds of shrubs and young trees such as oaks, maples, aspen, birches, apple, and hawthorn.

-Conservationists use heavy-duty machines, controlled fires, and timber harvests to regenerate shrubland and woods, removing middle-aged or older trees and letting young trees sprout to provide the fresh, new habitat needed by cottontails and many other kinds of wildlife.
-For a front-seat view of a "brontosaurus" machine clearing trees to renew habitat, click here.
+Carefully focusing on selected areas, conservationists use heavy-duty machines, controlled fires, and timber harvests to regenerate patches of shrubland and young forest, removing middle-aged or older trees and letting young trees and shrubs sprout to provide the fresh, new habitat needed by cottontails and many other kinds of wildlife.
+Check out this front-seat view of a "brontosaurus" machine clearing trees to renew habitat.

 How Big Should Habitat Areas Be?

-The bigger, the better.
 An area of rabbit habitat must be large enough to provide food and cover year-round.
 New England cottontails are twice as likely to be killed by predators when they occupy patches 5 acres or smaller, compared to ones 12 acres or larger.
-Habitat blocks of at least 25 acres (and ideally much larger) are necessary for local populations to survive.
+Habitat blocks of at least 25 acres, linked to other similar-sized patches, are necessary for local populations to survive.

 Coastal shrubland can provide habitat for New England cottontails.

-When cover gets too old or too thin (or gets bulldozed to make way for development), remnant patches of young forest become disconnected.
+When cover gets too old and thin (or gets bulldozed for development), remnant patches of habitat become disconnected.
 Small islands of habitat separated by zones of poor-quality habitat will cause local cottontail populations to become isolated.
-Since New England cottontails do not travel widely, it gets harder and harder for males and females to find each other and breed.
-Today, most of the habitat patches where New England cottontails have been found in southern New England are less than 7.5 acres in area and hold only three or four rabbits.
-Such patches are too small and too fragmented to support a healthy population of rabbits over the long haul.
+At that point, it gets harder and harder for males and females to find each other and breed.
+Today, many of the habitat patches where New England cottontails have been found are less than 7.5 acres and hold only a few rabbits.
+Such small populations are too small to survive over time.
+Find out how conservationists and scientists are learning more about cottontail genetics and how populations must connect to one another to persist.